Actress Rose Marie of ‘Dick Van Dyke Show’ fame dies at 94

 “Stories went around that I was really a 45-year-old midget,” she remarked in 1992.
 “So they sent me on a year-round personal appearance tour of theaters across the country to prove that I was a child.”

-“My father worked as an arsonist for Al Capone,” Marie told People magazine in 2016.
+“My father worked as an arsonist for Al Capone,” Rose Marie told People magazine in 2016.
 “He used to burn down your warehouse if things weren’t going the right way, but I didn’t know that at the time.
-I was a child star and to me Al was my `Uncle Al,’ my mother used to cook for all these guys.
-Years later when I was working Vegas with (casino owner and known mobster) Bugsy Siegel, I cooked for that generation, I guess I knew then.”
+I was a child star and to me Al was my ‘Uncle Al,’ my mother used to cook for all these guys.”

 In 1946 she married Bobby Guy, a trumpeter in Kay Kyser’s band and later on top NBC radio shows in Hollywood.
-(They had a daughter, Georgiana).
-Bobby Guy was just 48 when he died suddenly of a blood infection, in 1964, a loss so devastating Marie wore black for a year and hesitated to take on work beyond “The Dick Van Dyke Show.”
+They had a daughter, Georgiana.
+Guy was just 48 when he died suddenly of a blood infection in 1964 — a loss so devastating Rose Marie wore black for a year and hesitated to take on work beyond “The Dick Van Dyke Show.”

 One of her first outside performances was on “The Dean Martin Show,” when she performed the melancholy ballad “Little Girl Blue.”

-Marie joined with Rosemary Clooney, Helen O’Connell and Margaret Whiting in the late 1970s to tour in a successful nightclub act titled “4 Girls 4,”

-As Rose Marie (she never used a last name professionally), she enjoyed new fame on television.
-Her quick, surefire timing made her ideal casting as a supporting player.
-She appeared on “The Doris Day Show,” as the irreverent secretary to the star, and as Frank Fontana’s mother on “Murphy Brown.”
+As Rose Marie (she never used a last name professionally), she enjoyed new fame on TV.
+Her surefire timing made her ideal casting as a supporting player and she appeared on “The Doris Day Show,” as the irreverent secretary to the star, and as Frank Fontana’s mother on “Murphy Brown.”
 For years she was a regular on the “Hollywood Squares” quiz show.

-She also appeared in films including “International House” (as Baby Rose Marie in 1933, co-starring with W.C.
-Fields) and “Big Beat.”
+She joined with Rosemary Clooney, Helen O’Connell and Margaret Whiting in the late 1970s to tour in a hit nightclub act titled “4 Girls 4.”

-She starred in the Broadway musical “Top Banana” with Phil Silvers, but her experience on the film version resonated decades later in the aftermath of the multiple allegations of sexual harassment against Harvey Weinstein.
+Rose Marie starred in the Broadway musical “Top Banana” with Phil Silvers, but her experience on the 1954 film version resonated decades later in the aftermath of the multiple allegations of sexual harassment against Harvey Weinstein.

 A producer suggested that she would get more screen time if she had sex with him.

-“And in front of everybody, I go, `You couldn’t get it up if a flag went by,”‘ Marie, interviewed for “Wait for Your Laugh,” recalled saying.
+“And in front of everybody, I go, ‘You couldn’t get it up if a flag went by,'” Rose Marie, interviewed for “Wait for Your Laugh,” recalled saying.
 “Which didn’t sit too well with him.
 All my numbers were cut in the picture.”

 She received a star on the Hollywood Walk of Fame in 2001.
 In 2017, she extended her reach to social media, her Twitter feed quickly attracting more than 100,000 followers.